nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 	Use Case ends

 **Extensions**
 - 1a.
-User makes an error in writing the request (negative ID)
+The client requested for by the user does not exist
 	- 1a1.
-DevEnable displays an error message with the correct usage.
+DevEnable displays an error message that the client does not exist.

 	Use Case resumes at Step 1.